ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Special Use Domain Name "resolver.arpa"

-This document calls for the creation of the "resolver.arpa" SUDN.
+This document calls for the addition of "resolver.arpa" to the Special-Use Domain Names (SUDN) registry established by {{!RFC6761}}.
 This will allow resolvers to respond to queries directed at themselves rather than a specific domain name.
 While this document uses "resolver.arpa" to return SVCB records indicating designated encrypted capability, the name is generic enough